 What can we expect from SAP CRM and C/4HANA in the next 12 months?

 With a planned release for 2019 and unknown roadmap – there are still a number of questions that need to be answered.
-For example, technically, how will the various SAP back-end solutions including S/4HANA cloud, S/4HANA on premise, and ECC integrate with C/4HANA?
+For example, technically, how will the various SAP back-end solutions including S/4HANA cloud, S/4HANA on-premise, and ECC integrate with C/4HANA?
 What licensing options are available?
 What is the impact to existing Hybris and SAP CRM customers?

 But also from an industry perspective – what functionality will exist?
 How will it address the challenges our clients in the life sciences, consumer products, retail, and wholesale industries are facing and the opportunities for customer-centricity?
-We have been talking with our clients and helping develop solutions for this prominent power shift for the last few years and how the “empowered consumer” and “patient centricity” will drive the evolving relationships that our clients need in order to remain relevant and have a valuable relationships with their end-consumer.
+We have been talking with our clients and helping develop solutions for this prominent power shift for the last few years and how the “empowered consumer” and “patient centricity” will drive the evolving relationships that our clients need in order to remain relevant and have a valuable relationship with their end-consumer.
 SAP’s announcement at the 2018 SAPPHIRE NOW + ASUG Annual Conference claims that the new CRM suite of applications will put a renewed focus by “putting the customer at the center.”

 We look forward to continuing to understand this launch, what information will be shared in the initial release of the training, and what it will mean for our clients in the coming year to come.

-Co-Author and Contributions by: Nathan Keliher
+Co-Author and Contributions by Nathan Keliher and Caitlin Pardo.

 If you’re interested in staying up to date on our latest SAP insights, subscribe below.